sdaulton/TaxiPrediction/Homepage.md

 ## Predicting pickup density

-The prime objective we had in this project was to predict the density of taxi pickups throughout New York City as it changes from day to day and hour to hour.
+The primary objective of this project was to predict the density of taxi pickups throughout New York City as it changes from day to day and hour to hour.

 So, given a specific location, date and time, can we  predict the number of pickups in that location to a reasonably high accuracy?